nlebeck/game-video-manager/README.md

 1. Record video while playing a game, the way you normally do.

 2. After you're done with the game, double-click `upload-videos.py` to run the script.
 Look at the text output to see what it's doing.
-If the script crashes, copy-paste the output and email it to me.
+(If the script crashes, copy-paste the output and email it to me.)

 3. Look at the OneDrive icon in your taskbar and wait for the uploaded videos to finish syncing.
-Once they're done syncing, you can go into the shared OneDrive folder, right-click on video files, and select "Free up space" if you want to free up space on your local disk.